Newagehacks/Pong-/README.md

 1p controls:
 W,S

-Probobly some bugs, but the basic pong fuctions are down
+Probably some bugs, but the basic pong fuctions are down